sadn1ck/sadn1ck/src/experience/investu.md

 title: Investu
 role: Full Stack Developer Intern
 from: Februrary 2021
-to: Current
+to: April 2021
 points:
-    - Set up an API deployment pipeline to automatically build and deploy API on AWS ECS using AWS Codebuild and Codepipeline
+  - Configured continuous Integration and deployment pipeline to automatically build, test and deploy NestJS Backend in a Docker container on AWS ECS using AWS Codebuild and Codepipeline
+  - Set up EC2 application load balancer, monitoring and access and network logging of API
-    - Bootstrapped and setup a NestJS based backend, maintained docker images and setup database migrations to reduce developer time
+  - Bootstrapped and set up a NestJS based backend, maintained docker images and automatic database migrations to reduce wastage of development time
-    - Created multiple views and screens for the core React Native mobile app
+  - Created pixel perfect views and screens from Figma designs for the core React Native mobile app
 ---